 Adds the pending state to SGI number 4n + x for the PE corresponding to the bit number written to.

 Reads and writes have the following behavior:

 If read, indicates that the SGI from the corresponding PE is not pending and is not active and pending.

 If read, indicates that the SGI from the corresponding PE is pending or is active and pending.

 If written, adds the pending state to the SGI for the corresponding PE.

-This field resets to 0.
+On a Warm reset, this field resets to 0.

 For SGI ID m, generated by processing element C writing to the corresponding GICD_SGIR field, where DIV and MOD are the integer division and modulo operations:

 - The corresponding GICD_SPENDSGIR<n> number is given by n = m DIV 4.